Maahhiii/PInfluence/README.md

 # PInfluence

 A modern, Pinterest-inspired web application built with React+Vite.
-PInfluence lets users explore, share, and organize image-based content across a variety of categories — all with a clean, responsive interface.
+PInfluence lets users explore, share, and organize image-based content across a variety of categories, all with a clean, responsive interface.
 You can take a quick look here: [PInfluence](https://p-influence.vercel.app/).

 ---